usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_301.md

 The [Github Actions file configuring testing](../../../.github/workflows/test.yml) in this repo show how this can be done.

-At this time, there are no immediate plans to use this feature for its most obvious purpose, namely dynamic publishing-of edited and curated source contents into readable results (such as HTML, SVG, PDF or other).
+At this time, there are no plans to use this feature for its most obvious purpose, namely dynamic publishing-of edited and curated source contents into readable results (such as HTML, SVG, PDF or other).
 Putting the tutorial production XProc pipelines into the Github Actions command sequence would have this effect.